MikeCGlade/CMAKE-OpenGL-Template/README.md

 # Project Organization Template

-The main idea is that you don't need to memorize this particular content, but you should take into consideration about the importance of project design in the way C++ code is organized in comparison to other high level languages.
-This is not a perfect example but it is something to start with as skills begin developing.
+The primary goal is not to memorize the specific structure of this project, but to understand the importance of thoughtful project design—particularly how C++ code organization differs from that of other high-level languages.
+While this is not a definitive or production-ready example, it serves as a solid starting point for developing best practices as your skills grow.

-Each sub component should have a CMakeList.txt for the sake of simplicity.
-You do not want to have every cpp or c file on add_executable(appname sourcefiles.c, etc.cpp)
+To maintain clarity and scalability, each module or component should include its own CMakeLists.txt file.
+This modular approach helps avoid cluttering the main build configuration with a long list of source files in a single add_executable() call.
+Instead, individual libraries can be built per component and linked as needed, leading to a cleaner and more maintainable build system.